 I heard something about you having American Girl Dolls available?

 We currently have seven American Girl Dolls your child can take home for one week.
 Each doll comes with its book and a journal to keep track of her adventures, as well as clothes and accessories to play with.
-Demand for these dolls is high so be sure to ask to be put on the waiting list on your next visit!

 What other sort of kits can I check out?
 We offer seven science My Own Backyard (MOBY) backpacks and seven MOBY book bags that are filled with educational tools used for youth exploration of local natural history, made possible by a Merrymeeting Bay Trust Grant.
 Also, thanks to a kind private donation, we are also able to offer two Dino Lingo backpacks, intensive tools for learning languages (Spanish and French).